CHCAA-EDUX/NLP-AU/README.md

-# Language Analytics - Spring 2021
+# Natural Language Processing - Fall 2021

 This repository contains all of the code and data related to the Fall 2021 module _Natural Language Processing_ as part of the  kandidatuddannelsen in [Cognitive Science](https://kandidat.au.dk/cognitivescience/) at Aarhus University.